Battle of Chonan: Opening moves

-At around 1300, L Company of 3rd Battalion, 34th Infantry was 5 mi north of Chonan when it was hit with North Korean small arms fire.
+At around 1300, L Company of the 3rd Battalion, 34th Infantry was 5 mi north of Chonan when it was hit with North Korean small arms fire.
 Around this time, Martin received a message from Dean that around 50 North Korean T-34 tanks were at Ansong, along with a significant number of North Korean trucks.
-Large numbers of troops were now located in the villages of Myang, Myon and Songhwan-ni, and moving to flank Chonan from both sides.
+Large numbers of troops were now located in Myang, Myon, and Songhwan-ni villages, moving to flank Chonan from both sides.
 Martin and Lovless returned to the 34th Infantry's command post, as the 3rd Battalion, 34th Infantry began setting up defensive positions several miles north of Chonan under the command of 34th Infantry Operations Officer John J. Dunn.
-The battalion briefly retreated when around 50 North Korean scouts began assaulting its positions, leaving behind several wounded men and equipment, including a wounded Dunn who was captured by the North Koreans.
+The battalion briefly retreated when around 50 North Korean scouts began assaulting its positions, leaving behind several wounded men and equipment, including a wounded Dunn, who the North Koreans captured.
 It was two hours before the main North Korean force advanced through this position.
 The battalion returned to Chonan in disorder.
-By 1700, it re-established defensive positions on the northern and western edges of the town, around a railroad station.
+By 1700, it re-established defensive positions around the town's northern and western edges, around a railroad station.
 The 1st Battalion, still disorganized and under-equipped after its engagement at Pyongtaek the day before, remained in defensive positions south of the town.
 It would not see combat in Chonan.
 Around 1800, Dean ordered Martin to take command of the 34th Infantry Regiment from Lovless.